-People who work with people’s teeth understand what kind of view that provides to the whole body.
-They see first hand how the mouth can reflect problems around the body and how problems with the mouth can affect the rest of the body.
-Poor dental health can correlate to chronic conditions ranging from heart disease to diabetes to brain degeneration—and more.
+People who work with people’s teeth understand the mouth provides an entry to the whole body.
+They see first-hand how the mouth can reflect problems around the body and how problems with the mouth can affect health.
+Poor oral health can correlate to chronic conditions ranging from heart disease to diabetes to brain degeneration—and more.

-Almost all Americans understand this first-hand.
+Almost all Americans have experience with this in some way.
 Over 90% have at least one tooth that’s been treated for decay or needs to be.
 About a quarter of U.S. adults between 20 and 64 need a filling.
 Cavities are the most common chronic childhood infectious disease.
 Periodontal disease is also tragically undertreated in the States and affects about half of us.
 The problem there is that people with gum disease are 2 to 3 times more likely to have cardiovascular problems.

 Access to health care and proper education helps address this gap, but there are stark disparities in the oral health of men, women, and children.
 These oral health disparities can have serious consequences, which we explore in depth in the CHWTraining course Oral Health Disparities.